michaelsinghurse/wake-up/README.md

 1. `Start` > `Windows Administrative Tools` > `Task Scheduler`
 2. Right click the `Task Scheduler Library` folder in the left pane and select `New Folder...`.
 Name the folder whatever you'd like, e.g. "My Tasks".
-Do this to keep the operating system tasks separate from your own.
+This isn't a required step, but it helps keep the operating system tasks separate from your own.
-3. Select your newly created folder, then go to the top menu bar and select `Action` > `Create Task...`.
+3. Select your newly created folder, and then go to the menu bar and select `Action` > `Create Task...`.
 4. On the `General` tab, give your task a name and description.
 The other defaults are fine.